 A coursework plus dissertation Master of Public Health (MPH) has been offered in the Faculty of Health Sciences at UCT since 1999, with origins in the early 1990s as an MPhil in Epidemiology.
-Currently it is offered as a multidisciplinary Public Health degree and is based on existing strengths at UCT, resulting in an emphasis on epidemiology and biostatistics, health economics, health systems and social and behavioural sciences.
+Currently it is offered as a multidisciplinary Public Health degree and is based on existing strengths at UCT, resulting in an emphasis on epidemiology and biostatistics, health economics, health systems, environmental health and social & behavioural sciences.

-The UCT MPH is internationally-recognised degree, with our graduates going on to join the public health workforce across South Africa and around the world.
-In addition many of our students progress to the PhD programme in the School of Public Health & Family Medicine, or move outside of UCT to pursue PhDs at leading academic institutions around the world.
+The UCT MPH is an internationally-recognised degree, with our graduates going on to join the public health workforce across South Africa and around the world.
+In addition many of our students progress to the PhD programme in one of the academic divisions of the School of Public Health and Family Medicine, or move outside of UCT to pursue PhDs at leading academic institutions around the world.

 The UCT MPH degree requires completion of coursework modules and a 'mini-dissertation'.
 The structure of the degree is highly flexible, and allows study on a full-time basis (with coursework completed during 12-18 months) or part-time (with coursework completed over 24-48 months).
 Currently we do not offer distance-based learning, and residence in Cape Town is required for the coursework component of the degree.